isomerpages/moe-zhonghuapri/_departments/Partnership/Information and Communication Technology.md

 ·         Algorithm design – Identifying and refining the steps necessary to reach a solution

 ·         Debugging – Refining those steps.

+Developing computational thinking will also develop the following skill sets in our pupils:

+·        Experimenting and iterating – developing something, trying it out, and then developing some more

+·        Testing and debugging – finding and solving problems as they work

+·        Abstracting and modularizing – exploring connections between the whole and the parts